 The acquisition was recorded using the purchase method of accounting and accordingly, the results of Integration Associates' operations are included in the Company's consolidated results of operations beginning with the date of the acquisition.
 Pro forma financial information has not been presented since the effect of the acquisition was not material.
 The Company believes that the acquisition enables the Company to address new product vectors, accelerates its entry into certain markets and further scales the Company's engineering team.
 These factors contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the Company recorded goodwill.
-The goodwill was allocated to the Company's one operating segment and is not deductible for tax purposes.
+The goodwill is not deductible for tax purposes.
 The purchase price was allocated as follows (in thousands):